Deborah Priya Henry

-Deborah Priya Henry (born 21 July 1985), also known as Priya Emmanuel, is a Malaysian TV Host of Indian and Irish descent and a former model and beauty pageant titleholder who was crowned Miss Universe Malaysia 2011 but did not make it to the semifinalists round.
+Deborah Priya Henry (born 21 July 1985), also known as Priya Emmanuel, is a Malaysian TV host, former model and beauty pageant titleholder who was crowned Miss Universe Malaysia 2011 but did not make it to the semifinalists round.
 She was also crowned Miss Malaysia World 2007, and placed in the Top 15 at Miss World 2007.

 Henry left her modelling career to champion the lives of refugee children in Malaysia.

 Early life

-Deborah Henry was born in Dublin, Ireland and grew up in Kuala Lumpur, Malaysia.
-Her father is a Malaysian Indian and she is of Irish descent through her mother.
+Deborah Henry was born in Dublin, Ireland to a Malaysian Indian father and an Irish mother.
+She grew up in Kuala Lumpur, Malaysia.

 Henry spent her secondary school years at Sayfol International School.
 She particularly excelled in basketball and volleyball at school, and won a gold medal in the Kuala Lumpur International Schools athletics meet.
 She received a "Sportswoman of the Year" trophy from her school for her achievements.

 Henry began modelling at the age of 15 and modelled in London three years later for seven months.
 She appeared in Malaysian rock band Estranged's music video "Itu Kamu".

 Henry holds a B. Arts. degree in Political Science and Economics from the University of Queensland, in Brisbane, Australia.
 Her focuses are on human rights advocacy and sustainable development with a long-term goal to eradicate poverty.